cjbell630/FNaF_Advance/README.md

 ### Sources / Credit / Copyright

-I'll update this with proper copyright information later, but for now, credit for essentially anything here that is not code belongs to Scott Cawthon and respective corporations (ie. game concept, graphics, sound, etc)
+Credit for essentially anything here other than the actual implementation belongs to Scott Cawthon and respective corporations (ie. game concept, graphics, sound, etc).

-Before playing this game, please support the original developers by buying the original game [here][3].
+Before playing this game, please support Scott and his team by buying the original game [here][3]!

 Any files not containing any code written by me should have a file called `.SOURCE.md` in the same directory as them.
 That will have the source for the corresponding file and an explanation of which file(s) this applies to.